benaston/GitCheatSheet/readme.md

 View diff with remote for single file: `git diff remote/uri file`

-View the commits with a message containing a word: `git log --name-status --grep Ben` or `git log --name-status | grep Ben -A 7 | less`

 View the modifications associated with a sha: `git show bd61ad98`